back

 If you are thinking about applying for a new credit card, it might be wise to take a pause and consider how it might impact your credit score.
-Your personal credit report is the cornerstone of your financial security, and damaging it unintentionally could limit future opportunities available to you.
+Throughout the United States, there are over 1,102 million credit cards in circulation!1 Your personal credit is the cornerstone of your financial security, and damaging it unintentionally could limit future opportunities available to you.
 Your credit health is tantamount to your overall financial situation.

 So, does applying for a credit card hurt your credit score?
-To know the answer to that question, it’s a good idea to better understand what information is included on credit reports and how credit scores are calculated using that credit information.
+To know the answer to that question, it’s a good idea to better understand what information is included on credit reports and how your credit score is calculated using that information.

 Credit Information Included in Your Credit Report